TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 *Note: You may get a warning saying you've tried to move a folder into itself.
 That's okay.*

-Your `chifra` commands should continue to complain.
+Run `chifra status --terse` again.
+You will continue to get the warning message.

 ### Removing old configuration files